Ferrari 550: Body and chassis

-The 550 used a front-engine, rear-wheel drive transaxle layout, with the 6-speed gearbox located at the rear axle together with the limited-slip differential.
+The 550 used a front-engine, rear-wheel drive transaxle layout, with the engine mounted almost behind the front axle, and the 6-speed gearbox located at the rear axle together with the limited-slip differential.
 The chassis is a tubular steel space frame, to which the aluminium body panels were soldered.
 The Pininfarina-designed body had a drag coefficient of 0.33.
 Suspension was of the double wishbone type with coaxial coil spring and damper units on all four corners, and anti-roll bars front and rear.
 The steering was rack and pinion with variable power assist.
 The vented disc brakes were 330 mm at the front and 310 mm at the rear.
 Magnesium alloy was used for the 18-inch wheels.
 Electronic driver aid systems included anti-slip regulation, which could be adjusted on two levels or switched off completely, and four-way anti-lock braking system.